Hold a bird gathering under the general licence

 What counts as a gathering

-You must meet the conditions of this licence if you hold a gathering of poultry or any other birds kept in captivity, including pets.
+You must meet the conditions of this licence if you hold a gathering of aviary birds or pigeons, including pet birds.

 - for fairs, markets, shows, sales or exhibitions